2023 - horizontal white fair-start-movement most effective tagline

 http://einpresswire.com/article/880223770/africa-led-petition-challenges-global-climate-and-corporate-harm-standards

-Unless a person or company claiming to add value to the world can show they were evaluating and reporting by accounting for the preemptive costs of having to measurably empower all children equitably as they enter the world—and at a standard where those children could protect themselves from the climate crisis, autocracy, inequity, etc. —the person or company making the claims was using an illegal baseline.
+Unless a person or company claiming to add value to the world can show they were evaluating and reporting by accounting for the preemptive costs of having to measurably empower all children equitably as they enter the world – and at a standard where those children could protect themselves from the climate crisis, autocracy, inequity, etc. – he person or company making the claims was using an illegal baseline.

-Those willing to account for those costs, to legitimate political systems and engage in the most just and effective reforms possible, cannot compete with those who do not.
+Those willing to account for those costs, to legitimate political systems and engage in the most just and effective reforms possible, cannot compete with those who do not, and can simply use money made at inequitable growth-cost to infants and animals to fund omissive modeling and claims that violate a variety of state and federal laws.

 Take Action: Contact Midura – https://www.linkedin.com/in/timothy-midura-4845a214/ – and ask him to join the Tell the Truth campaign and admit a simple truth and act on it.
 Inequitable growth and illegal baselining did more to harm animals than he did to protect them, and that he is obligated to change standards.